Signing Artifacts for Publishing to Maven Central Repository

 in the following steps.sec rsa3072/9D397642 2021-04-04 [SC] C49D1269413357A989292F0BBED9F87D9D397642 uid [ultimate] John Doe <johndoe@nowhere.com> ssb rsa3072/AD77D767 2021-04-04 [E]

 Optionally, convert the secret key to a Base64 encoded format with no line breaks.
-This is required because a lot of public CI servers will allow the secret key to be set as an environment variable, and the line breaks and special characters in the secret key are not compatible with an environment variable.
+This may be required because a lot of public CI servers allow the secret key to be set as an environment variable, and the line breaks and special characters in the secret key are not compatible with an environment variable.

 gpg --armor --export-secret-keys <key id> | base64 -w0